listen / buy

 King’s Place, London

-We promise a very special evening with harvest songs of fruitfulness, and songs of independence to celebrate Bulgaria’s independence day.
+We sold out the venue for this special evening with harvest songs of fruitfulness, and songs of independence to celebrate Bulgaria’s independence day.
+Here's the page at Kings' Place.

 Koprivshtitva Folk Festival